JupiterOne/graph-google/README.md

 instance configuration. `IntegrationInstance.config` is encrypted at rest and decrypted before it is delivered to the integration execution handler.

+Currently, the integration instance configuration user interface will need code changes to collect necessary information.

 Local execution of the integration is started through `execute.ts` (`yarn start`), which may be changed to load development credentials into the `IntegrationInstance.config`.
 Use environment variables to avoid publishing sensitive information to GitHub!

+## Documentation

+Integration projects must provide documentation for docs.jupiterone.io.
+This documentation should outline the credentials required by the data provider API (including specific permissions if the data provider allows scoping of credentials), which entities are ingested, and what relationships are created.
+At build time, this documentation will be placed in a docs folder inside dist so that it's included in the NPM module.

+The documentation should be placed in `docs/jupiterone-io` and named after the package.
+For example, an AWS integration with the name "jupiter-integration-aws" in `package.json` should have its documentation in `docs/jupiterone-io/jupiter-integration-aws.md`.
+Any other files in `docs/jupiterone-io` will not be published.
+Also note that namespace is ignored, so "jupiter-integration-aws" and "@jupiterone/jupiter-integration-aws" should both name their docs file the same.

+The first header in the documentation is used as the title of the document in the table of contents on docs.jupiterone.io, so it should be the name of the provider (E.G. "AWS").

+The documentation is pushed to docs.jupiterone.io every time a new version of the integration is specified in `package.json`, so make sure it's up to date every time you release a new version.

 ## Development Environment